Rational pencils of cubics and configurations of six or seven points in $\mathbb{R}P^2$

 \subsection{Fourteen configurations}

-An arrangement or a configuration of seven points $1, \dots 7$ will be encoded with the list of codes for the subarrangements or subconfigurations $\hat 1, \dots \hat 7$.
+A configuration of seven points $1, \dots 7$ will be encoded with the list of codes for the subconfigurations $\hat 1, \dots \hat 7$.
 Assume that $1, \dots 6$ are disposed in this ordering on a conic.
-One can encode the non-generic arrangement $\hat 7$ with a circle passing successively through six points $1, \dots 6$, it is a $\beta$-code from which the colors black and white were removed.
+The non-generic configuration $\hat 7$ may be encoded with a circle passing successively through six points $1, \dots 6$, it is a $\beta$-code from which the colors black and white were removed.
+(To avoid a confusion with the code of an $L$-configuration, one may add a letter $c$ for conic inside.)
 The mutual cyclic orderings of $1, \dots, 6$ given respectively by the conic and the pencil of lines based at $7$ may be described with a {\em conic-diagram\/}: a closed polygonal line with six vertices, inscribed in a circle.
 It is easily seen that there are eleven admissible such unmarked conic-diagrams.

-\begin{proposition} Seven points $1, \dots 7$ in $\mathbb{R}P^2$ with six of them on a conic, but otherwise generic, may realize eleven different configurations.
+\begin{proposition} Seven points $1, \dots 7$ in $\mathbb{R}P^2$ with six of them on a conic, but otherwise generic, may realize eleven different unordered configurations.

-Seven generic points $1, \dots 7$ in $\mathbb{R}P^2$ that lie in convex position may realize eleven different configurations.
+Seven generic points $1, \dots 7$ in $\mathbb{R}P^2$ that lie in convex position may realize eleven different unordered configurations.
 Up to the action of $\mathcal{S}_7$, there are correspondingly eleven lists of seven nodal combinatorial cubics. \end{proposition}